smsohan/smsohan.github.com/source/_posts/2019-06-05-polyglot-yyc-2019-my-first-unconference.markdown

 pattern in my recent blog posts or reading list.

 In the hiring session, I saw a positive attitude towards hiring remotes and treating them as equals.
-This is major mindset shift among the community.
+This is a major mindset shift among the community.

 In the individual contributor vs. management career path session, the